samc0de/game/README.md

 stat: The stats for win/lose history, mostly for AI to use in ML.
 interface: Ways of launching game, AI battles, GUI, vs Human, api etc.
 db: Optional db. (stat maybe unified into db).

+# Staging

+A staging dir is provided which holds games (in their own subdirs) which don't yet follow the structure but are intended to be in a working state before following structure.